sonia-kwak/sonia-kwak.github.io/src/pages/bike-de-boa/index.md

 description: "A collaborative map of places to park your bike safely, encouraging you to bike more.
 With the web app you can search for bike parkings nearby and map new ones while learning about urban mobility and what makes good bike parking and safe streets."
 tags: ['progressive web app','UI/UX','platform','activism']
 roles: "Front-end & Back-end Development, Design"
-team: "Cristiano Dalbem, Hannah Kny, Tadeu Saldanha, Denner Evaldt"
+team: "Cristiano Dalbem, Hannah Kny, Tadeu Saldanha, Denner Evaldt, etc."
 cover: './cover.png'
 ---